SertanAcubens/ViewPagertest/README.md

 ViewPager2 works with no issues.

 I would appreciate any help on that problem as it spoils my real application and drives me crazy.

+Seems like it affects at least devices with Android 9.
+On Android 11 it works OK.